Tobbe/tvolezy/readme.txt

     Use this !bang to mute or unmute the sound. !tVolEzyToggleMute mutes the system sound when it isn't muted and unmutes it when it is muted.

+!tVolEzyVolumeChangedCommand
+    Sets a command to be executed when the system volume changes. #VOLUME# will be replaced by the actual system volume.
+    Example: tVolEzyVolumeChangedCommand "!CommandSetText New Volume: #VOLUME#"
+    A parameter must be supplied, there is no default.

+!tVolEzyMuteChangedCommand
+    Sets a commadn to be executed when the system mute status changes. #MUTE" will be replaced by "muted" or "unmuted" without the quotes.
+    Example: tVolEzyMuteChangedCommand "!CommandSetText Mute Changed: #MUTE#"
+    A parameter must be supplied, there is no default.

 Version history
 ---------------

+Tobbe 2010-02-13 tVolEzy 2.0
+    Added volume and mute change notification.

 Tobbe 2009-05-17 tVolEzy 1.0
     Added support for Windows Vista and newer.